The Hobson Charity Limited

 Success Rates

 Success rates are not publicly disclosed.
-The charity notes there are “no guarantees of success” but following their guidelines improves chances of approval.
+The charity notes that “there are no guarantees of success” and each application is considered individually by trustees.

 Reapplication Policy